Educating the Next Generation of Interpreters and Translators

 - Lifetime earning potential

-The Graduate Studies in Interpreting and Translation (GSIT) offers regular instruction in high demand languages, including Arabic, Chinese, French, German, Italian, Korean, Persian, Portuguese, Russian, and Spanish.
+GSIT offers regular instruction in high demand languages, including Arabic, Chinese, French, German, Italian, Korean, Persian, Portuguese, Russian, and Spanish.
+English must be either your native tongue or the primary acquired language.
 Other languages can also be accommodated.
 Full language programs in standalone language sections generally require 8-10 students and are offered as demand allows.
 The multilingual classroom is a hallmark of the program, particularly in the second-year Professional Practice Forum courses.
 Students whose languages are not represented in large numbers in the program complete much of their coursework in a multilingual track, in which multilingual instructors guide students who have language pairs that the students do not necessarily share.
-Contact the program director for information on class size in specific language pairs.

-Interested students are encouraged to consult with Dr. David B. Sawyer, Director, Graduate Studies in Interpreting and Translation, e-mail: email@example.com.
+Interested students are encouraged to consult with Esperanza Pombo, Academic Director, Graduate Studies in Interpreting and Translation, e-mail: firstname.lastname@example.org.